 Include any missing information with your appeal request.
 This may resolve your appeal without the need for an in-person hearing.

 If you file an appeal within the allotted time, you will receive a mailed notice with the date and time of your hearing.
 This will be an informal hearing with a hearing officer.

 Be sure to bring your photo ID with you to the hearing.
 You can be represented by an attorney, accountant, or tax professional during these proceedings.
 You will be asked to present your case along with supporting information.
 These details will be considered by the hearing officer.

 After the hearing, you will receive a Notice of Final Determination that indicates the decision of the hearing officer.
 If you disagree with this decision, you have 30 days to file a subsequent appeal.

 If you’re struggling to pay federal or state taxes, the team at Solvable can help.
-We’ll gather information about your tax debt to match you with a well-regarded debt relief agency.
+We’ll gather information about your back taxes to match you with a well-regarded back tax assistance agency.
 Get started today to avoid a tax lien and other financial complications.